-The Committee changed our peer group for the January 1, 2008 to December 31, 2010 Performance Period, recognizing a peer group that is more reflective of Black Hills Corporation upon the closing of the proposed acquisition of Aquila's electric utility in Colorado and its gas utilities in Colorado, Kansas, Nebraska and Iowa.
+The Committee changed our peer group for the January 1, 2008 to December 31, 2010 Performance Period, recognizing a peer group that is more reflective of Black Hills Corporation upon the closing of the acquisition of Aquila's electric utility in Colorado and its gas utilities in Colorado, Kansas, Nebraska and Iowa.
 The new peer group is comprised of the following companies:

-AGL Resources Inc.

-Otter Tail Corporation

-ALLETE Inc.

-PNM Resources, Inc.
+AGL Resources Inc. Otter Tail Corporation ALLETE Inc. PNM Resources, Inc.

-Avista Corp Portland General Electric Company CH Energy Group Inc. Puget Energy, Inc.
+Avista Corp Portland General Electric Company

+CH Energy Group Inc. Puget Energy, Inc. Cleco Corporation NV Energy, Inc.
-Cleco Corporation Sierra Pacific Resources

-DPL Inc. UIL Holdings Corporation

-Great Plains Energy Incorporated UniSource Energy Corporation
+DPL Inc. UIL Holdings Corporation Great Plains Energy Incorporated UniSource Energy Corporation

+IDACORP, Inc. Vectren Corporation

-IDACORP, Inc.Vectren CorporationMDU Resources Group, Inc.Westar Energy, Inc.NorthWestern CorporationWGL Holdings, Inc.
+MDU Resources Group, Inc. Westar Energy, Inc.

+NorthWestern Corporation WGL Holdings, Inc.

-Each performance share period is for three-years.
-For the recently completed performance period, January 1, 2005 to December 31, 2007, our total shareholder return was 58 percent, which ranked at the 87th percentile of our peer group, resulting in a payout of 175 percent of target levels.
-The awards were paid in the form of 50 percent cash and 50 percent common stock.
-The actual shares, cash and total payout value awarded to our Named Executive Officers for the performance period were as follows:
+Each performance share period extends for three-years.
+For the recently completed performance period, January 1, 2006 to December 31, 2008, our total shareholder return was-17 percent, which ranked at the 9th percentile of our peer group, resulting in no payout.
+The collapse of oil prices over the second half of the year combined with the effects of the global credit crisis created significant negative impacts on our overall financial performance in 2008.